Waziup/wazigate-edge/README.md

 With MQTT you can publish values for the sensor, which is more efficient than the REST interface.
-You will need a MQTT client like [Eclipse Mosquitto](https://mosquitto.org/man/mosquitto_sub-1.html) (commandline) or [HiveMQ MQTT Websocket Client](http://www.hivemq.com/demos/websocket-client/).
+You will need a MQTT client like [Eclipse Mosquitto](https://mosquitto.org/man/mosquitto_sub-1.html) (commandline) or ~~[HiveMQ MQTT Websocket Client](http://www.hivemq.com/demos/websocket-client/)~~.
 For the following examples we will use the HiveMQ Client.

+> **Attention:** The HiveMQ Websocket Client is outdated and uses MQTT v3.1 while the Edge uses MQTT v3.1.1 to connect to the server.

 Subscriptions are especially usefull if you want to listen for changes and want to get notified when new sensor values arrive.
 They will be triggered by both Publishes (via MQTT) and Post (via REST).